By: Elizabeth Jachim | Updated: 6/11/2025

 We have listed sources below that do not use neonicotinoids, a pesticide that persists in the soil for many years.
 This is important because we are planting natives to promote the biodiversity of insects and other wildlife!

 Unfortunately, the use of neonicotinoids is common among plant suppliers of big-box stores.
-If in doubt, a good non-confrontational way to inquire with nursery staff is to ask how their plant suppliers manage insect damage.
+If you would like to inquire about it at a local nursery, a good non-confrontational way is to ask how their plant suppliers manage insect damage.

 Nurseries:

-- Hewitt’s Garden Center (locations in Queensbury, Wilton, Ballston Spa, Clifton Park, Albany area)- Look for green pots with the brand “American Beauties”.
+- Hewitt’s Garden Center (locations in Queensbury, Wilton, Ballston Spa, Clifton Park, Albany area) – Look for pale green pots with the brand “American Beauties” (pictured above).
+The American Beauties website also offers more information about their plants and useful blog posts about native gardening: American Beauties Native Plants

-- Dawn’s Wild Things Rescue Nursery in Valley Falls, NY – A hidden gem well worth a day trip, as it is the biggest nursery in our region that specializes in native plants!
+- Wild Things Rescue Nursery in Valley Falls, NY – A hidden gem well worth a day trip, as it is the biggest nursery in our region that specializes in native plants!
+Also offers services for garden design and installation if you’ll be using their plants.
+They have done installations as far north as Queensbury before.
+Native Plants, Native Plant Garden Design – Wild Things Rescue Nursery

-- Warren Cty Soil & Water Conservat.
-Sale– order by phone/ mail, pickup in Warrensburg (Jan – early March)
+- Warren County Soil & Water Conservation Sale– order by phone/ mail, pickup in Warrensburg (Jan – early March) Tree and Shrub Program – Warren County Soil & Water Conservation District

-- Warren Cty Master Gardener Plant Sale– in Warrensburg (Fri & Sat, mid-May)
+- Warren County Master Gardener Plant Sale– in Warrensburg (Fri & Sat, mid-May)

-- Thatcher Park Plant Sale– in Voorheesville (Saturday, mid-May)
+- Thatcher Park Plant Sale– in Voorheesville (Saturday, mid-May), organized by our friends at the Wild Ones Capital Region chapter, based in Albany.

 - Green Thumb Pollinator Plant Sale & Swap– in Warrensburg (Saturday, late May)